san-vivt/VPC-DevOps-project/README.md

 ![DevOps-Project-photo](https://github.com/san-vivt/VPC-DevOps-project/raw/main/src/DevOps-Project-photo21.png)

-  Enter the magic command just for fun to load our one CPU core of the instance to 100%
+  Enter the magic command in terminal, just for fun, to load our one CPU core of the instance to 100%

   (# -- mean root user)